Eco hotel review: Cityhotel Wood

 Restaurant and breakfast

 I cannot write a review about this eco hotel without dedicating some words to The Green Room.
 This is Cityhotel Wood’s restaurant and breakfast area.
 The main star of the show on the menu are veggies.
 The basis of each dish is vegetarian or vegan, with the option to add meat or fish at an additional price.
 This is the exact opposite from how most restaurants operate: normally, you can get a veggie substitute for meat dishes.
-I really like this shift in mentality, where The Green Room presents meat and fish as unnecessary extras.
-The menu includes lots of local produce in flavourful combinations.
+I really like this shift in mentality, where The Green Room presents meat and fish as (unnecessary) extras.
+Either way, the menu includes lots of local produce in flavourful combinations.

 Deals

-All in all, staying at Cityhotel Wood is a great experience!
-Staff are friendly and helpful, and the hotel has a lot of funky quirks.
+To conclude this eco hotel review: staying at Cityhotel Wood is a great experience.
+As you would expect from a luxury hotel, staff go the extra mile to be helpful.
+On top of that, Cityhotel Wood has a few funky quirks.
 If you want coffee in your room, for example, the staff at the reception will ground some beans for you.
-You can then make the freshest coffee in your room.
-Another nice detail is the voucher for a free drink when you book your stay at this eco hotel directly via Cityhotel Wood’s own website.
-As said, the rooms are a bit expensive, so it is worth keeping an eye on the deals on their website.
-I opted for a package that included 2 nights in the hotel, 1 dinner and 2 breakfasts.
+You can then make fresh coffee in your room.
 If you find an option you can afford, I would definitely recommend staying at Cityhotel Wood.
-And don’t forget to explore the beautiful streets of Middelburg whilst you’re there!
+We had a lovely, relaxed stay in the centre of town.
+Don’t forget to explore the beautiful streets of Middelburg whilst you’re there!

 Leave a Reply